trisquareeu/bytemapper/README.md

 Java supports only signed integer types.
 Maximum value is effectively limited by half, when compared to unsigned types.
 Java considers a negative number when the most significant bit (MSB) is set to 1. <br/>
 You still can choose if you want to treat your input as a signed or unsigned value, though.
-When the length of provided data input will exactly match the chosen type size (i.e. four bytes for the type of int), value will be considered signed (first, most significant bit will directly depend on input content).
-You can however use bigger type than incoming data (i.e. the type of long which uses eight bytes for the same, four-byte value) that will eventually make its most-significant bit unreachable by any bits of input data, resulting in always-positive
+When the length of provided data input will exactly match the chosen type size (i.e. one-byte value for the type of byte), value will be considered signed (first, most significant bit will directly depend on input content).
+You can however use bigger type than incoming data (i.e. the type of short which uses two bytes for the same, one-byte value) that will eventually make its most-significant bit unreachable by any bits of input data (padding zeroes will be put to align sizes), resulting in always-positive (unsigned) value.
+This design ensures that mapped value can be always stored in annotated field data type.
-(unsigned) value.

 **Example**:<br>
 * Your data contains byte 0xFF.
 It's equal to -1 in two's complement signed representation and 255 when considered unsigned.